 Florida’s marine waters are home to a number of invasive species.
+Read more to learn about how two common invasive species in Florida affect coastal and marine ecosystems.

 Green mussels, Perna viridis, are non-native bivalve mollusks which have invaded the coastal marine waters of Florida.
 Evidence for the presence of this invasive species has been found on both the Gulf and Atlantic coasts.
 Read about green mussels in Tampa Bay.